emhaihsan/blog-post-code/llmsentiment/README.md

 # Sentiment Analysis Web App with GPT-4-turbo and Streamlit

-This project is a simple web application that performs sentiment analysis on user-provided text using the GPT-4-turbo model from OpenAI.
+This project is a simple web application that performs sentiment analysis on user-provided text using the GPT model from OpenAI.
 The web interface is built using Streamlit, a powerful and easy-to-use Python framework for creating interactive web apps.

 ## Features